Neural Fields for Highly Accelerated 2D Cine Phase Contrast MRI: Abstract

 \section{Abstract}

 2D cine phase contrast (CPC) MRI provides quantitative information on blood velocity and flow within the human vasculature.
 However, data acquisition is time-consuming, motivating the reconstruction of the velocity field from undersampled measurements to reduce scan times.
-In this work, we propose using neural fields to parametrize the complex-valued images, leveraging their inductive bias for the reconstruction of the velocity data.
-Additionally, to mitigate the inherent over-smoothing of neural fields, we introduce a simple voxel-based postprocessing step.
-We validate our method numerically in Cartesian and radial k-space with both high and low temporal resolution data.
-Our approach achieves accurate reconstructions at high acceleration factors, with low errors even at 16× and 32× undersampling, and consistently outperforms classical locally low-rank regularized voxel-based methods in both flow estimates and anatomical depiction.
+In this work, neural fields are proposed as a continuous spatiotemporal parametrization of complex-valued images, jointly modeling magnitude and phase across multiple echoes to enable velocity estimation, and leveraging their inductive bias for the reconstruction of the velocity data.
+Additionally, to compensate for the oversmoothing tendency observed in neural-field reconstructions under severe undersampling, a simple voxel-based postprocessing step is introduced.
+The method is validated numerically in Cartesian and radial k-space with both high and low temporal resolution data.
+This approach achieves accurate reconstructions at high acceleration factors, with low errors even at 32$\times$ and 64$\times$ undersampling for the high temporal resolution data, and 16$\times$ for the low temporal resolution data, and consistently outperforms classical locally low-rank regularized voxel-based methods in both flow estimates and anatomical depiction.

 \keywords{Neural Fields \and 2D cine phase contrast MRI \and 2D flow MRI \and undersampled k-space}